 A marketing plan is how you will achieve your marketing goals.
 It is the implementation of your marketing strategy.

-Build your massage business brand
+How to brand your massage business

 Another thing to consider is your massage business brand.
 Your brand is what differentiates you from your competition.
-A brand is not just your business name or logo.
+A brand is not just your massage business name or logo.
 It is the core values that you exhibit through your business.
 As a massage entrepreneur, you are your brand.
 Not only who you are now, but who you strive to be.

 Your brand is your promise to you clients.
 All of your client interactions should reflect your brand.
 Strive for consistency, genuineness and transparency in your brand.
 This consistency builds trust, which is a key component of building a thriving business.